The Complete Guide to Singapore Expat Health Insurance

 Every insurance provider has different eligibility criteria.
 The ones to look out for are:

-Place of residence
+Place of Residence

-To quality for an international health plan offered by a local Singaporean provider such as the Liberty MyHealth International Essential, you must be residing in Singapore on a valid pass.
-In comparison, offshore providers make their plans available to all nationalities living and travelling abroad from their home country, wherever that may be.
+To qualify for an international health plan offered by a Singaporean provider such as the Liberty MyHealth International Essential, you must be residing in Singapore on a valid pass.

 Age

-To purchase your own individual international health insurance you will need to be 18+, however as a family member you can be insured under a family plan from just 14 days old.
+To purchase your own individual international health insurance you will need to be 18+, however, as a family member you can be insured under a family plan from just 14 days old.

-Some plans guarantee lifetime coverage provided you stay on the plan continuously, others such as the IMG Global Medical plan only guarantee you up to 74 years old, unless you have purchased the plan before you turned 65 and maintained continuous coverage, in which case they will automatically roll you onto their Global Senior Plan.
-Read the eligibility small print carefully if you are 64!
+Some plans guarantee lifetime coverage provided you stay on the plan continuously, others, such as the IMG Global Medical plan, only guarantee you up to 74 years old, unless you have purchased the plan before you turned 65 and maintained continuous coverage, in which case they will automatically roll you onto their Global Senior Plan.

 Renewals

-Provided you are still meeting the eligibility requirements, plans are annually renewable and will provide continuous and seamless coverage.
-Renewal is normally a very easy process; after all, let’s face it, once an insurance provider has your business they don’t exactly want to make it easy for you to jump to a competitor!
+Provided you are still meeting the eligibility requirements, plans are renewable annually and will provide continuous and seamless coverage.
+Renewal is normally a very easy process; after all, let’s face it, once an insurance provider has your business, they don’t exactly want to make it easy for you to jump to a competitor!

 Cancellations

-As with most purchases in life, if you change your mind you can cancel the policy at any point prior to the coverage commencing, or up to a period, typically 15 days, after it has been approved.
+As with most purchases in life, if you change your mind, you can cancel the policy at any point prior to the coverage commencing, or up to a period, typically 15 days, after it has been approved.
 If you decide after that, then too late, you’ll need to stick with it for the year and then start again with another provider.

 Finding the Best Insurance Plan for You